Buffy the Vampire Slayer (2002 video game): Characters

 Buffy the Vampire Slayer is set during the third season of the TV series, and features numerous characters from the show.
 Series protagonist Buffy Summers is the game's sole playable character.
 Her allies, known as the "Scooby Gang", include her Watcher Rupert Giles and her friends Xander Harris, Willow Rosenberg, Cordelia Chase, and Angel, who assist Buffy in her battles and provide other support throughout the events of the game.

 The majority of the cast from the TV series reprise their roles as their respective characters' voice actors, with the exception of Sarah Michelle Gellar, who did not return as Buffy.
 Instead, she is voiced by Giselle Loren.

-Major villains include the ancient being Laibach the Old One, the shapeshifting vampires Malik and Scylla, the necromancer Materiani, and the Dreamers, a trio of reality-bending demons named Urd, Skuld and Verdandi.
+Major villains include the ancient being Laibach the Old One, the shapeshifting vampires Malik and Scylla, the necromancer Matereani, and the Dreamers, a trio of reality-bending demons named Urd, Skuld and Verdandi.
 The Master also plays a major role, having been resurrected in a phantom form following his defeat in the first season of the TV series.
 Anti-hero vampire Spike and his girlfriend Drusilla also make appearances.

 Plot

 In a dream sequence, Giles takes Buffy to an old Spanish mission for training.
 Buffy fights her way to the chapel, where she is transported to the Sunken Church.
 There, she encounters three demons and the Master, who attacks her before she awakens from the nightmare.
 The next evening, Buffy is practicing cheerleading when vampires invade the school.
 She rushes to the library to save Giles from a vampire named Malik, who escapes with a book on spirit channeling.
 It is revealed that Malik is working for Spike, who uses the book to summon the spirit of an ancient being named Laibach the Old One.
 Laibach possesses Drusilla in order to force Spike to do its bidding, orders Spike to get fresh human sacrifices for a coming ceremony, and dispatches vampires to the Bronze.

 Buffy and her friends head to the Bronze, where a group of vampires led by Scylla break in and kidnap several students, including Willow.
 Buffy pursues Scylla, defeating her and rescuing Willow, but realizes that Spike has taken over the Sunken Church.
-Buffy battles her way to the church, where the powerful necromancer Materiani is performing a ritual.
-Although Buffy kills Materiani, she is unable to stop him from completing the ritual.
+Buffy battles her way to the church, where the powerful necromancer Matereani is performing a ritual.
+Although Buffy kills Matereani, she is unable to stop him from completing the ritual.
 To Buffy's shock, the Master is resurrected as a phantom.
 Giles explains that while the Master couldn't be resurrected in physical form, a skilled necromancer could bring him back as a phantom.
 Buffy gives Giles the sigil the demons from her dream wore, hoping that it is a clue.